 Growing ghost peppers is difficult compared to other hot peppers due to their requirements for a certain amount of humidity and heat, which is in direct relation to their heat index.
 In order to best grow these peppers, your climate should most closely match that of their native India, which has five months of intensely high humidity and temperatures.

-If your growing season is short, the ghost pepper plants can be moved indoors in the evening; however, these plants are sensitive to shifts in their environments and a lot of moving around may damage the plants irreparably.
+If your growing season is short, the ghost pepper plants can be moved indoors in the evening, however, these plants are sensitive to shifts in their environments and a lot of moving around may damage the plants irreparably.

 Care of Ghost Chili Peppers

-And lastly in the care of ghost chili peppers, maintain a regular watering regime to avoid shocking the delicate peppers.
+Lastly, in the care of ghost chili peppers, maintain a regular watering regime to avoid shocking the delicate peppers.